 - Pre-heat the oven with the pizza stone in it to desired temperature.

 - Fry sliced mushrooms and lardons in a frying pan.
 Dry using kitchen towel and set aside.

 - Shape some dough into a pizza base, transfer to baking parchment.
 See the hints, tips and pictures section for how to do this.

 - Add toppings – passatta first, then cut mozzarella, ham/lardons and mushrooms.Add some more mozzarella on top for the full cheese experience.

 - Transfer pizza to the pizza stone in the oven.

 - Bake for 8 minutes, until the crust is golden brown.

 - Remove pizza from the oven, discard baking parchment.

 Make Dough The Day Before

-Pizzas are better if the dough is made the day before and stored overnight in a fridge.
+Pizzas are better if the dough is made the day before and stored overnight in a fridge (or even for two days).
 Simply remove the dough from the fridge 2-3 hours before it is used and let it warm up to room temperature.